yshedid/assembly_game/README.md

 # assembly_game
-The provided code is written in x86 assembly language and appears to be a simple game implemented using the DOS interrupt services.
-It creates a basic game environment where a player (represented by the '@' character) can move up, down, left, and right to avoid enemies (represented by the '&' character) falling from the top of the screen.
-The game keeps track of the player's score, which increases when enemies reach the bottom of the screen without colliding with the player.
+The game is written in x86 assembly language and  it is a simple game implemented using the DOS interrupt services.
+It creates a basic game environment where a player (represented by the '@' character) can move up, down, left, and right to avoid enemies (represented by the '&' character) falling from the left of the screen.
+The game keeps track of the player's score, which increases when enemies reach the right of the screen without colliding with the player.

 Here's a brief documentation for the main components of the code: